 If you don’t have a working sump pump, you are putting your home and/or business at risk.
 One strong storm or burst pipe could result in thousands of dollars’ worth of damage.
 Contact us today for 24/7 Sump Pump Maintenance, Repair, and Installation.

+A sump is a pit or hollow, which usually collects liquids.
+A pump is a device that uses suction or pressure to move liquids, gases, etc. A sump pump refers to the mechanical device that is installed into a sump, normally at the lowest point of the home (in a basement or crawl space).
+The sump pump works by using a pressure sensor or float mechanism (similar to your toilet) to detect the presence of water.
 When water enters the sump, the pump (electric motor) automatically turns on and starts to remove the excess water from beneath your home.
 As water leaves the pipe, the check valve on the water outlet pipe prevents the water from returning.
 This leaves only one way out—an outdoor well or city storm drain.

 The pedestal sump pump stands upright.
 The electric motor near the top of the pump, which is not supposed to get wet.
 The pump is located at the bottom.
 When the ball float indicates the presence of water, the pump turns on.

 The submersible sump pump, on the other hand, is designed to be submerged in water and sit at the bottom of the pump.
 Since the motor is sealed and protected, water doesn’t pose a risk.
 The on/off switch is attached to the pump and can either be connected to a ball float (with an internal pressure switch) or a sealed mercury-activated float switch.
 The sealed mercury switch is normally more reliable and effective than the pressure switch, but the maintenance and repairs for it may be more expensive.